 Summary

-- Over-exposure to UV radiation is the leading cause of skin cancer and premature ageing.
+- Overexposure to UV radiation is the leading cause of skin cancer and premature ageing.

 On this page

 There is no such thing as a safe tan from a solarium.
 UV radiation from solariums increases your risk of developing skin cancer.
-Solariums emit UV levels up to six times stronger than the midday summer sun.
+Solariums emit UV levels up to 6 times stronger than the midday summer sun.
 They can also cause eye damage and immediate skin damage, such as sunburn, irritation, redness and swelling.
-A solarium tan does not protect your skin from the sun.
-If you have a solarium tan your skin can still be damaged by the sun's natural UV radiation.

 Commercial solariums were banned in Victorian in 2015.